 It is true that there are few good vocal instructors (especially in Brazil) that work vocal technique aspects without calling for classical music, but the great coaches in the world do that.
 And the world’s greatest singers, in turn, only study with these great coaches.

-Depending on your development as a singer, trying to solve issues related to vocal technique is, usually, our first approach to the lesson and to a certain song; style comes at the end of the lesson (or at the end of a song training), when we have already overcome some basic questions related to that particular song.
-And most importantly, we are going work on songs that you like!
-Of course, after we got to know each other for a while, we can make more and more suggestions based on the style(s) you like, taking your voice and your moment of technical development as starting points.
+Depending on your development as a singer, trying to solve issues related to vocal technique is usually our first approach to the lesson and to a certain song; style comes at the end of the lesson (or at the end of a song training), when we have already overcome some basic questions related to that particular song.
+And most importantly: we are going work on songs that you like or that you have to sing!
+Of course, after we get to know each other for a while, we can make more and more suggestions based on the style(s) you like, taking your voice and your moment of technical development as starting points.

 Of course not!